Hostdon/pleroma/docs/configuration/cheatsheet.md

   ]
 ```

-This will make Pleroma listen on `127.0.0.1` port `8080` and generate urls starting with `https://example.com:2020`
+This will make Akkoma listen on `127.0.0.1` port `8080` and generate urls starting with `https://example.com:2020`

 ### :http_security
 * ``enabled``: Whether the managed content security policy is enabled.